SakshamTapadia/PyVerse/README.md

 Welcome to **PyVerse**, a comprehensive and open-source hub that organizes and showcases a diverse array of Python-based projects, tools, libraries, and scripts.
 Our goal is to provide a well-structured resource for developers of all levels to explore, learn, and contribute to Python projects across various domains.

+## Project Structure

+For an overview of the project structure, check the detailed layout in [PROJECT_STRUCTURE.md](./PROJECT_STRUCTURE.md).

 ##  Vision and Mission

 Our vision is to build a vibrant community and resource hub for Python enthusiasts of all skill levels.
 We aim to facilitate learning, collaboration, and innovation through a well-organized repository of Python projects and tools.
 Our mission is to promote open-source development, encourage contributions, and provide a platform for developers to showcase their work.